-In the beginning the people of the Classical Greek city-states were closely linked to the people of their colonies and everything was still ok.
+In the beginning the people of the Classic Greek city-states were closely linked to the people of their colonies and everything was still ok.

 In the Mediterranean region new powers developed.
 The Phoenicians had success with maritime commerce, and Rome gradually incorporated the communities on the Italian peninsula in their economic and political system.
 With the coastal areas on the Italian peninsula already colonized the Roman expansion strategies became for a long time land oriented.